Aglaonema commutatum aka Chinese Evergreen

 Chinese Evergreen, Silver Queen Aglaonema

-How to care for Chinese Evergreen
+How difficult is it to take care of Chinese Evergreen

 Chinese Evergreen loves a well-draining soil.
 Perlite and vermiculite help with drainage, while coco coir adds organic matter, so a good potting soil mix will have all three.
 You can improve store-bought soil by adding some perlite to it.